Arizona Federal Inmate Locator Departament of Corrections

 Types of Correctional Facilities in Arizona

 Those who are sentenced in Arizona are overseen by the Arizona Department of Corrections facility.
-If you or someone you know is searching for an inmate, you can use the DOC inmate database to find them, schedule visitations, and phone calls.
+If you or someone you know is searching for an inmate, you can use the ADC inmate data search AZ to find them, schedule visitations, and phone calls.
 Keep in mind that the inmate search is only for those serving their sentence in Arizona State prison.
 If inmates are serving in other jails such as city, county, or police, you will need to visit their respective website for information.

 Mission of Arizona Department of Corrections

 Each state prison across the United States has its own mission statement.
 The Arizona Department of Corrections is filled with trained personnel that work hard to protect the people of Arizona by securely incarcerating convicted felons.
 Their mission is to provide a structured program designed to support inmate accountability, successful community reintegration, and provide effective supervision for those offenders released from prison.
 Their core value is PRICE.

 - I = Integrity: Doing the right thing

 - C = Courage: Taking action despite fear

 - E = Efficiency: Making every action count